Joel Bwalya: International career

-In 1988 he was a member of the Zambia under-16 team playing qualifying matches for the 1989 FIFA U-16 World Championship.
+In 1988 Bwalya was a member of the Zambia under-16 team playing qualifying matches for the 1989 FIFA U-16 World Championship.
 He was also a squad member for the under-20 team at the 1991 African Youth Championship.

 He also played for the senior team between 1990 and 1997, making his international debut at the age of 18.
 He was a squad member at the African Cup of Nations in 1990, 1994, and 1996.

 Coaching career

-He coached at Luanshya Hotspurs and Luanshya United.
+Bwalya coached at Luanshya Hotspurs and Luanshya United.
 In 2017 he was an assistant coach at Red Arrows, before becoming manager of Ndola United.
 He left Ndola United in January 2020 to become an assistant coach at Zanaco.

+In August 2021, Bwalya was named manager of newly promoted top-tier side Kafue Celtic.